The-New-Deal

 CHRIST'S 9 LETTERS ILLUSTRATED !

-Neither a dream nor a project born as such.
-A real undertaking.
+Neither an ambitious dream, nor a project born as such.
+A real undertaking, which lasted for years, and which can help over time.

 The hypothesis would have seemed unlikely to me a priori, if I only think of the banality of the many images attributed to him, from the nostalgic human form to the humanoid projection of the figure of Jesus among the clouds.